radareorg/radare2/doc/syntax.md

   - This way we reduce the number of local variables per function and it's easier to find which variables are used, where and so on.

 * Comments should be smart.
-Function names should be enought explicit to not require a comment to explain what it does.
+Function names should be explicit enough to not require a comment to explain what it does.
 If this is not possible at all, we can still use a comment.
 But it is a bad idea to relay on comment to make the code readable.